On December 20, 2019, immigrant advocates celebrated the birth of the Liberian Refugee Immigration Fairness program.

 Special LRIF Green Card Provisions

-The purpose of LRIF was to facilitate a smooth pathway to permanent residence for Liberians who had lived in the United States a long time.
+The purpose of LRIF is to facilitate a smooth pathway to permanent residence for Liberians who had lived in the United States a long time.
 Toward that end, the following rules seek to ease their journey to winning a green card:

 - Unlawful entry and unlawful presence provisions are inapplicable.